lee-janice/wikigraph/README.md

 ### Longer-term modifications

 -   [ ] Make the physics not so wonky and prone to flying off the screen; something like Neo4j Browser
--   [ ] If possible, allow user to double click node to expand the links
--   [ ] If possible, allow user to add nodes to existing graph
 -   [ ] Implement cache for summaries and links
 -   [ ] Add something like Elastic Search to Wikipedia articles
 -   [ ] Allow user to save/export and load graphs
+-   [ ] Allow user to click and drag to select all nodes inside an area

 ## Build